 📍 Map It: 200 C. del Sol, San Juan, 00901 | Price Range: ($-$$)

-If you’re looking for a quick and cheap lunch before continuing exploring the capital city, make sure to visit Deaverdura in San Juan, and enjoy local cuisine in a casual environment.
+If you’re looking for a quick and cheap lunch before continuing to explore the capital city, make sure to visit Deaverdura in San Juan.
+It’s local cuisine in a casual environment.

 📍 Map It: Puerto Rico 184 km 33.2 Bo, Cidra 00739 | Price Range: ($-$$)